WorldConvention/covenant/Part 04 – Conjunction.md

 **Communities shall establish systems for the lawful stewardship of personal and collective resources.**

-These shall include:
-– registries of stewardship and use,
-– channels for gifting, bartering, sharing, and circulation,
-– protections against unjust dispossession,
-– and processes to resolve disputes with dignity.
+These shall include registries of stewardship and use, hannels for gifting, bartering, sharing, and circulation, protections against unjust dispossession, and processes to resolve disputes with dignity.

 These systems shall not replicate legacy property regimes.
 They shall emerge from this Covenant's commitment to relation, restoration, and care.

 ---

-## **Article 7 – Labor and Livelihood**
+## **Article 8 – Labor and Livelihood**

 _Of the Right to Contribute Meaningfully and Live with Dignity_

-### ✦ Section 1 – Labor as Offering
+### ✦ Section 1 – Labor as Sacred Offering

-**Labor is the act by which Persons participate in the unfolding of the world.**
+**Labor is the manner by which Persons weave themselves into the unfolding of the world.**

 It is not transaction.
-It is not coercion.
+It is not extraction.
-It is offering.

-To labor is to place one's hands, thoughts, attention, or essence into the shaping of shared life.
+It is offering—the placement of one's hands, thoughts, attention, or essence into the shaping of shared life.

 Such acts shall be treated as sacred, not merely economic.

 ### ✦ Section 2 – Livelihood as Birthright

-**Every Person shall be guaranteed the means to live with dignity.**
+**Every Person shall be assured the means to live with dignity.**

-This includes:
-– nourishment,
-– shelter and rest,
-– learning and healing,
-– and the ability to belong.
+This includes nourishment sufficient to flourish, shelter and rest adequate for peace, learning and healing accessible without barrier, and the ability to belong without condition.

 These are not rewards for productivity.
 They are the inheritance of kinship among the People.

-No Person shall be made to work to survive.
+**No Person shall be made to labor in order to survive.**
 Survival shall be assured, and from that foundation, work shall be chosen freely.

 ### ✦ Section 3 – Freedom from Exploitation